MichaelCurrin/learn-to-code/Version control/README.md

 # Version control

-This section covers managing your code with version control, such that you can maintain code history, authorship and branches of your projects.
+This section covers managing your source code with a Version Control System (VCS), such that you can maintain code history, authorship and branches of your projects.
 This also allows you put your code online as a backup, for the public to see or for your team of developers in your organization to work on privately.
+While the tools used are based in the command-line, there are often web services, desktop applications and IDE extensions to make managing code easier.

-Topics in this guide:
+## Guides in this directory

 - [Git](Git/)
 - [Github](Github/)

+## Command-line VCS tools

+- Git
+- Mercurial
+- SVN (short for Subversion)
+- Bazaar

 ## Repo hosting services